riohib/riohib.github.io/_pages/about.md

 I am a Graduate Student in the Department of Electrical and Computer Engineering at the Georgia Institute of Technology.
 While I have a broad interest in learning algorithms, my current research primarily centers on the development of sparse and efficient neural networks and understanding the intricacies of their training process.
 I currently work as a Graduate Research Assistant at the Center for Translational Research in Neuro-imaging and Data Science ([TReNDS](https://trendscenter.org/)), a joint research center by Georgia Tech, Georgia State and Emory University under the supervision of [Dr. Vince Calhoun](https://scholar.google.com/citations?user=WNOoGKIAAAAJ&hl=en) and [Dr. Sergey Plis](https://scholar.google.com/citations?user=nm3liowAAAAJ&hl=en).

 My interests span most of deep learning, with a current focus on efficient AI, sparse deep learning, and multimodal learning.
-Additionally, I am actively researching federated learning and multi-task reinforcement learning.
+I also have happened to dabble in research on multi-task reinforcement learning.

+Please reach out if you would like to know more about my research or would like to collaborate.